-Objective.
-Dette r understanding of energy poverty a Ontion 2 Option: 0 Option: 0+ Option 1 Option 2 BAU: sharing of good practices.
+Objective: Better bjective: Better understanding of energy poverty and disconnection protection to all consumers Option: 0 Option: 0+ Option 1 Option 2 BAU: sharing of good practices.
 BAU: sharing of good practices and increasing the efforts to correctly implement the legislation.
-Voluntary collaboration across Member States to agree on scope and measurement of Setting an EU framework to monitor energy poverty.
+Voluntary collaboration across Member States to agree on scope and measurement of energy poverty.
+Setting an EU framework to monitor energy poverty.
 Setting a uniform EU framework to monitor energy poverty, preventative measures to avoid disconnections and disconnection winter moratorium for vulnerable consumers.
-Energy poverty energy poverty.
-EU Observatory of Energy poverty (funded until 2030).
+Energy poverty EU Observatory of Energy poverty (funded until 2030).
 Option 0+: EU Observatory of Energy Poverty (funded until 2030).
 Generic description of the term energy poverty in the legislation.
 Transparency in relation to the meaning of energy poverty and the number of households in a situation of energy poverty Member States to measure energy poverty.
 Better implementation of the current provisions.
 Option 0+: EU Observatory of Energy Poverty (funded until 2030).
 Specific definition of energy poverty based on a share of income spent on energy.
 Member States to measure energy poverty using required energy.
 Better implementation and transparency as in Option 1.
 Disconnection safeguards NRAs to monitor and report figures on disconnections.
 NRAs to monitor and report figures on disconnections.
 NRAs to monitor and report figures of disconnections.
 A minimum notification period before a disconnection.
 All customers to receive information on the sources of support and be offered the possibility to delay payments or restructure their debts, prior to disconnection.
 Winter moratorium of disconnections for vulnerable consumers.
 Pros Continuous knowledge exchange.
 Stronger enforcement of current legislation and continuous knowledge exchange.
 Clarity on the concept and measuring of energy poverty across the EU.
 Standardised energy poverty concept and metric which enables monitoring of energy poverty at EU level.
 Equip MS with the tools to reduce disconnections.
-Cons Existing shortcomings of the legislation are not addressed: lack of clarity of the concept of energy poverty and the number of energy Insufficient to address the shortcomings of the current legislation with regard to energy poverty and targeted New legislative proposal necessary.
+Cons Existing shortcomings of the legislation are not addressed: lack of clarity of the concept of energy poverty and the number of energy poor households persist.
+Insufficient to address the shortcomings of the current legislation with regard to energy poverty and targeted protection.
+New legislative proposal necessary.
 Administrative costs.
 New legislative proposal necessary.
 Higher administrative costs.
 Potential conflict with principle of subsidiarity.
-Specific definition of energy poverty may not be poor households persist. protection. suitable for all MS. Energy poverty remains a vague Safeguards against disconnection may result in higher concept leaving space for MS to costs for companies which may be passed to continue inefficient practices such consumers. as regulated prices.
-Safeguards against disconnection may also result in Indirect measure that could be market distortions where new suppliers avoid entering viewed as positive but insufficient markets where risks of disconnections are significant by key stakeholders. and the suppliers active in such markets raise margins for all consumers in order to recoup losses from unpaid bills.
+Specific definition of energy poverty may not be suitable for all MS.

+Safeguards against disconnection may result in higher costs for companies which may be passed to consumers.
+Safeguards against disconnection may also result in market distortions where new suppliers avoid entering markets where risks of disconnections are significant and the suppliers active in such markets raise margins for all consumers in order to recoup losses from unpaid bills.
 Moratorium of disconnection may conflict with freedom of contract.
-Most suitable or tion: Ontion 1 is recommended as t he most belonged neelings of me ocures in terms of the cost of massures and the associated banefits.
-Ontion 1 will result in a clear